Helping you grow closer to God

 The Bible says that He grieves.
 And so act one is creation, and love brings life, and life leads to relationship.
 Act two is a sad one.
 Act two is that love gives freedom, but it leads to consequences, and death, and separation.

 And then act three is really, it’s the big act.
 If you get the novel and, by the way, if you’ve never read it you really should.
-I was eighteen before I ever opened a Bible.

-But act three starts from Genesis, end of Genesis chapter 3 and goes all the way to almost the end to Revelation chapter 20.
+Act three starts from Genesis, end of Genesis chapter 3 and goes all the way to almost the end to Revelation chapter 20.
 And act three is the exciting part.
 This is how God’s love rescued us.

 You’ve heard it before, you’ve seen it but, “Greater love has no one than this that one lay down his life for his friend.”
 That’s the test of love.
 You’re willing to give your all.
 God, the Son, took on human flesh.
 He came to earth.
 Fully man, fully God.
 He lived a perfect life to reveal God’s heart.
 That’s Jesus.